Forspoken: Development

 Forspoken is the debut project for Luminous Productions; the company was originally assembled from employees working on Final Fantasy XV.
 Earlier in development, the game was known under the title Project Athia.
 It was developed to take advantage of the graphical capabilities of the PlayStation 5 and will also release for Windows.
 Technologies featured in the game include ray tracing for greatly enhanced lighting effects, and procedural generation for the creation of large-scale locations.
 Initially set to be released on May 24, 2022, Square Enix delayed its release to October 11, 2022, and then to January 24, 2023.
+The game is a PlayStation 5 console exclusive, alongside the PC version, for two years.

 The game's writing team includes Gary Whitta, Amy Hennig, Allison Rymer, and Todd Stashwick.
+Bear McCreary and Garry Schyman composed music for the game.
 The team approached Brandon Sanderson for the project, but he declined the offer as he was working on another video game project (later revealed to be Moonbreaker) at that time.
-Bear McCreary and Garry Schyman composed music for the game.
-The game is a PlayStation 5 console exclusive, alongside the PC version, for two years.
+Consulting company Black Girl Gamers provided feedback for main character Frey.

 A month after the game's release, Square Enix announced that Luminous Productions would be absorbed back into Square Enix in May 2023 to "further bolster the competitive prowess of the Group's development studios".
 Luminous Productions said that they would remain committed to Forspoken in the meantime, with patch updates and releasing downloadable content.
+On May 26, 2023, the DLC In Tanta We Trust was released, with a three-day early access period for owners of the Digital Deluxe Edition.